Peschici

 Famous for its seaside resorts, its territory belongs to the Gargano National Park and to the Gargano Mountain Community.

 Geography

 Peschici is situated on the north-eastern coast of Gargano promontory, 9 km east of San Menaio, 14 km from Rodi Garganico, and 19 km west of Vieste.

 The town sits over a karst spur facing the sea, with a height of more than 100 m; the territory features a number of coastal watch towers.
 Flora includes sectors of Mediterranean shrubland and, in the inner areas, Aleppo pines.
+32 km north east of the town Peschici, is the Croatian Island of Palagruža.

 The lexicographer Giacomo Micaglia was born in Peschici.